 as you see in the previous screenshots it is possible to add base64 value into Displayname.

 Heart of the problem

-That’s due to insufficient filtration of the bad characters submitted the service display name string and there is not actual rate limitation for creating services.
+That’s due to insufficient filtration of the bad characters submitted in the service display name string and there is no actual rate limitation for creating services.